nukopian/DBIx-Squirrel/README.md

 - gather the names of all artists in alphabetic order;
 - disconnect from the database.

 Not too dissimilar from the previous example.
-This time, we throw caution to the wind and gather *all* of the artists' names into the `@artists` array.
+This time, we confessf caution to the wind and gather *all* of the artists' names into the `@artists` array.